 10. General Provisions

-This Agreement is governed by the laws of Australia.
-Each party submits to the non-exclusive jurisdiction of courts exercising jurisdiction in Australia in connection with matters concerning this Agreement.
+This Agreement is governed by the laws of New South Wales.
+Each party irrevocably submits to the non-exclusive jurisdiction of courts exercising jurisdiction in New South Wales in connection with matters concerning this Agreement.

 This Agreement and any documents referred to in, or executed in connection with this Agreement, contain the entire agreement between the parties with respect to its subject matter and supersedes all other representations, negotiations, arrangements, understandings or agreements and other communications.
 Each party warrants that it has not entered into this Agreement relying on any representations made by or on behalf of the other, other than those expressly made in this Agreement.

-Either party may assign their rights and obligations under this Agreement by giving the other party thirty (30) days prior written notice.
+Either party may assign their rights and transfer obligations under this Agreement as part of a solvent corporate restructure involving a Related Body Corporate by giving the other party thirty (30) days’ written notice.

 No failure to exercise and no delay in exercising any right, power or remedy under this Agreement will operate as a waiver.
 Nor will any single or partial exercise of any right, power or remedy preclude any other or further exercise of that or any other right, power or remedy.

 Clauses 4, 5, 6, 8, 9, 10 and 11 shall survive the termination or expiry of this Agreement.

 10.7.
 Inconsistency with Registration Agreements